-For the purposes of these Regulations, this includes incorporation of significant extracts or elements taken from the work of (an)other(s) or oneself, without acknowledgement or reference, and the submission of work produced in collaboration for an assignment based on the assessment of individual work (Such misconduct is typically described as plagiarism and collusion).
+For the purposes of these regulations, this includes the incorporation of significant extracts or elements taken from the work of (an)other(s) or oneself, without acknowledgement or reference, and the submission of work produced in collaboration for an assignment based on the assessment of individual work (such misconduct is typically described as plagiarism and collusion)

 Note: To avoid potential misunderstanding, any phrase that is not the student's own or is submitted by the student for a different assessment should normally be in quotation marks or highlighted in some other way.
-It should also be noted that the incorporation of significant elements of (an)other(s) work or of one's own work submitted for a different assessment, even with acknowledgement or reference, is unacceptable academic practice and will normally result in failure of that item or stage of assessment).
+It should also be noted that the incorporation of significant elements of (an)other(s) work or of one's own work submitted for a different assessment, even with acknowledgement or reference, is unacceptable academic practice and will normally result in failure of that item or stage of assessment.

-Being party to any arrangement whereby the work of one candidate is represented as that of another.

-The submission of work that is not one's own (e.g. work that has been purchased, or otherwise obtained from a "cheat site").

-Offering an inducement to staff and/or other persons connected with assessment.
+- Being party to any arrangement whereby the work of one candidate is represented as that of another - The submission of work that is not one's own (e.g. work that has been purchased, or otherwise obtained from a "cheat site") - Using AI to write sections of assignments - Offering an inducement to staff and/or other persons connected with the assessment

-Collusion
+Collusion: